 Sixty percent of businesses that get hacked don’t survive 6 months.
 The key when you do get hacked is to identify the problem quickly and take the right steps in the right order to minimize the damage to your customers and to your business.
 We work with the best cyber insurers in the business, who offer not only payment for your losses, but an elite cyber-recovery team that includes experts in IT security, data forensics, privacy law, public relations, negotiation (if hackers ask for a ransom) and more.

 Buying your cyber insurance through M&W means that you’ll have this team in your corner when and if you need them, and they will help you reduce your business down-time, reduce your liability, safeguard your brand and comply with all relevant laws.

 Hacks and cyber-breaches come in all shapes and sizes.
 In terms of what it could cost your business, there are a number of factors that come into play, including the size of your business, what industry you’re in, how many customer records you have and how long it takes for you to discover and fix a breach.
 On average, the total cost of a breach is about $270 per customer/prospect in your database.
 So if you have 700 customer records, a breach could cost you close to $200,000.

 No company, no matter how sophisticated its IT department and cyber defenses, is safe from a cyber attack.
 Today’s cyber criminals can breach virtually any firewalls and encryption and render them useless.
 Cyber attacks have the potential to destroy the company you’ve worked so hard to create.
 That’s why all companies, no matter the size or the industry, should consider adding this insurance to their portfolio.

-To learn about the many ways cyber insurance can help to protect your business and limit your liability, call Sean McNamara at Mitchell and Whale Insurance Brokers today at 1-800-731-2228 or email me at email@example.com.
-I’d be happy to help you with any type of commercial insurance you may need.
+To learn about the many ways cyber insurance can help to protect your business and limit your liability, call Mitchell & Whale Insurance Brokers today at 1-800-731-2228 or email me us at email@example.com.
+We’ll be happy to help you with any type of commercial insurance you may need.